Preparing for operations

-Communities can use the studies and information on this site to identify their opportunities for growth and connect with our Regional Liaison Officers for detailed conversations about investment and local planning.
+Communities can use the studies and information on this site to identify their opportunities for growth.

 The North West connection at Parkes is part of the Inland Rail track and is already in operation.
 This connects Inland Rail to the national network, joining the existing Broken Hill Line to the rail track south of Henry Parkes Way and streamlining freight movements across Australia – from Perth in the West to Sydney and Newcastle in the East.

 Connectivity is at the heart of the Government's commitment to Inland Rail.

 In the 2019-20 Budget $44 million was committed to the Inland Rail Interface Improvement Program (II Program).
-This program aims to maximise connections to the national freight rail network – integrating regional lines and connecting local communities to the benefits that flow from Inland Rail.
+The program aimed to maximise connections to the national freight rail network – integrating regional lines and connecting local communities to the benefits that flow from Inland Rail.

-Strategic business cases will identify opportunities to support more productive rail-based supply chains at major regional centres and help to build capacity on key country rail lines along the Inland Rail corridor.
+Strategic business cases identified opportunities to support more productive rail-based supply chains at major regional centres and build capacity on key country rail lines along the Inland Rail corridor.

-With the support of our existing network of Inland Rail Regional Offices, the program will enhance the capacity of regional communities to identify, plan and capture the long-term benefits of Inland Rail.
+The program has enhanced the capacity of regional communities to identify, plan and capture the long-term benefits of Inland Rail.